hmcts/bsp-common-lib/README.md

 Update the version number in build.gradle when making a change as the library will automatically be deployed upon merging to master.
 (Also remember to bump the version number for bsp-common-lib in both Divorce COS & FR COS)

+### Working locally

+To deploy to local maven repository use `./gradlew publishMainPublicationToMavenLocal`.
+The other project will need to include local maven to its list of repositories.

 ## Testing end-to-end with BSP

 If you need to perform an end-to-end test with BSP, please have a look into this article for more information: